Tornadoes of 1971: June

 199 tornadoes were reported in June in the United States.

 July

 100 tornadoes were reported in the United States in July.

 August

 50 tornadoes were reported in the United States in August.

+August 26 (Switzerland)

+A powerful F4 Tornado struck the town of L'Abbaye in Switzerland, the Tornado produced severe damage to cars and homes as well as completely destroying sections of forest.

 August 30

 A rare F2 tornado caused severe damage north of Colfax, Washington.
 Later that day, another F2 tornado caused at least $3 million in damages and injured 41 people in Tempe, Arizona, the highest number of injuries from a single tornado in Arizona history.
 The worst damage occurred at the Holiday Village Mobile Home Court, where 35 trailers were destroyed.
 There was one indirect fatality, a man who died of a heart attack during the storm.